JXSeaton/Music/02 - Rolling in the Deep/README.md

 The purpose of translating music via programming languages is for me to learn to better understand music via programming.
 This crappy program does serve as a good representation of my lack of deep understanding of music structure and patterns, and thus serves only as a starting line.

-My goal is to use my insights in programming to better understand, and more importantly hear, the sturucture of a song and identify common patterns.
+My goal is to use my insights in programming to better understand, and more importantly hear, the structure of a song and identify common patterns.
 Ultimately, I would like to translate the songs independently of any sheet music.

 ### Lessons from this song
 - I need more experience with other instruments.
 The sheet music lacked many details of the music and I depended upon reading the music by ear for many parts.
 I found that it was relatively easy to do this for piano, which i have played as a child.
 However, I was lost when it came to guitar and had little to guide me for the drums.
 Basic theory in these instruments would be beneficial and a familiarity of their sounds apart from other instruments.